VCRUNTIME140_1.dll Not Found in Windows 11 or 10

 Installing Microsoft Visual C++ Redistributable Package

-Manually Copying the VCRUNTIME140_1.dll File
+Copying the VCRUNTIME140_1.dll file yourself

-2. Navigate to the directory of an application that has the VCRUNTIME140_1.dll.
-An example directory could be C:\Program Files (x86)\Microsoft\EdgeCore\114.0.1823.58.
-You can also try to find the file in the C:\Windows\System32 directory.Copy missing VCRUNTIME140_1.dll from System32
+2. Go to where an app that has the VCRUNTIME140_1.dll is.
+For example, C:\Program Files (x86)\Microsoft\EdgeCore\114.0.1823.58.
+You might also find it in C:\Windows\System32.Copy missing VCRUNTIME140_1.dll from System32

-3. Locate the “vcruntime140_1.dll” file, right-click on it, and select “Copy”.
+3. Find the “vcruntime140_1.dll” file, right-click it, and pick “Copy”.

-Running System File Checker (SFC)
+Using System File Checker (SFC)

 VCRUNTIME140_1.dll File Location